Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 Improve ``find_faces_store_embeddings.py``:

-* Add a switch to allow setting the "face detecting" parameters
+* Add switches to allow playing with the "face detecting" parameters
-* Make a different table for each set of parameters
+* Store the results for different parameters in different tables
-* Add a switch for "generate reference face"
+* Add a switch to store my "reference face"

 Improve ``find_nearby_faces.py``

-* Add a switch to specify which face (from the db) to look for
+* Add a switch to choose the "reference face" from the database
 * Add a switch to specify which table to search

 Part the fourth: Why PostgreSQL?